danbev/learning-iot/doc/clocks.md

   +----<-----+
 ```
 Notice that the polarity of the capacitor has been reversed and since the
-capitor is now charge its electrons will flow in the other direction (compare
+capitor is now charged its electrons will flow in the other direction (compared
-to the two above states that is).
+with the two above states that is).
 If we again think or our imaginary graph we
 are back at zero before the capacitor starts to discharge and we are now going
 below zero (think of a sine wave) and when the current is at its maxium the
 inductor will have stored its maxium amount of energy and the current will